bagashyt/learn_golang_echo/README.md

-# Secure Cookie with Gorilla Securecookie
+# Manage Session with Gorilla Sessions

-Using [Gorilla Securecookie](https://github.com/gorilla/securecookie") for Secure Cookie
+Using [Gorilla Sessions]("https://github.com/gorilla/sessions") for Manage Session

 ## How to run program